 Networks of the Year

 CMU's volunteers and networks — regional, international, identity, student organization-based and reunion — are integral to creating connections with each other and to the university.
 In recognition of these dedicated volunteers' great work, the Alumni Association Board established the Network of the Year Award.
 This annual award recognizes up to three networks (small, medium and large), selected by the AAB Awards Committee, for their successful efforts throughout the year.
-Winning networks are typically announced at Homecoming, and each winning network receives $500.
+Winning networks each receive $500.

 Past Network of the Year Honorees